-It’s peach season!
-This is the perfect time to enjoy your favorite fresh peach desserts, from pies to cobblers to ice cream.
-There are so many options, and I’m excited to share with you one of my new favorite recipes!
-My brown butter peach tart is an easy and delicious way to use fresh peaches, or frozen peaches all year round!
+I love peach season!
+It's the perfect time to enjoy your favorite fresh peach desserts, from pies to cobblers to ice cream.
+There are so many options, but you can't go wrong with this brown butter peach tart!
+It's an easy and delicious way to use fresh peaches, or frozen or canned peaches all year round!

 But the best part about this peach tart is right there in the name: the richness of brown butter is in the filling and in the icing drizzled on top!
 Plus, the crust and shortbread topping are made with dark brown sugar and the peaches are simmered in brown sugar to really bring out that rich, caramely flavor throughout.
 It's a truly showstopping dessert, and much easier to make than you'd think!

-It’s really up to you whether you use fresh or frozen peaches for this brown butter peach tart!
-I have tried it both ways, and they both came out delicious!
-The ease of frozen peaches is very appealing to me, so that might be my preference, but if you’ve recently done a farmer’s market haul you should definitely use all those ripe, juicy peaches you have on hand!
+We're making a spiced peach tart filling with peaches, cinnamon, lemon juice, cornstarch, and (of course) brown butter!
+I typically use frozen peaches, but you can also use fresh peaches or even canned (see below.
+The ease of frozen peaches is very appealing to me, but if you've recently done a farmer's market haul you should definitely use all those ripe, juicy peaches you have on hand!